 \subsection{Evaporating droplet experiments}

-Measurements of left and right contact angle, droplet height, volume and diameter were taken throughout the evaporation experiment, from immediately after the 1~$\mu$L droplets had been placed on the leaf (adaxial/top) or synthetic surface until the droplet had evaporated.
+Measurements of left and right contact angle, droplet height, volume and diameter were taken throughout the evaporation experiment, from immediately after the 1~$\mu$L droplets had been placed on the leaf (adaxial/top) or synthetic surface until the droplet had evaporated (see Fig.~S2 in the Supplementary Material for a schematic).
 Contact angles were measured using an optical contact angle meter with an automated tilting stage (CAM 200; KSV Instruments, Helsinki, Finland) with a digital camera (Basler AG.~Ahrensburg, Germany).
-The tilting stage was set to either horizontal, 45$\,^{\circ}$ or 90$\,^{\circ}$ for the duration of the evaporation experiment and the camera tilted with the stage.
-The wheat leaves were positioned so the ridges were perpendicular to the tilting stage and camera. $\theta_{\text{L}}$ is the larger contact angle that is most deformed by gravity on an incline.
+The tilting stage was set to either horizontal, 45$\,^{\circ}$ or 90$\,^{\circ}$ for the duration of the evaporation experiment.
+The left side was angled downwards and the camera tilted with the stage.
+The angle $\theta_{\text{L}}$ is the larger contact angle that is most deformed by gravity on an incline; it is therefore the inferior angle (closer to the ground), while $\theta_{\text{R}}$ is the superior contact angle (Fig.~\ref{fig:setup2}).
+For each image taken, droplet volume was estimated by the CAM software (version CAM4.0.1) (except for three cases in which we used the droplet height and contact angles to estimate the volume using a spherical cap model, equation (S1) in the Supplementary Material).
+The wheat leaves were positioned so the ridges were perpendicular to the tilting stage and camera.
 Examples of images taken under these experimental conditions can be seen in Fig.~\ref{fig:alldrops1}, while Fig.~\ref{fig:allsurf902} was not taken with the tilting stage camera.
 Five replicates were performed per treatment and the results were averaged.
 The experiments were performed in a temperature range of $18\,^{\circ}\mathrm{C}$ - $20\,^{\circ}\mathrm{C}$, with 50\% - 52.5\% RH.
 The measurements are taken every 0.5 sec for the first 30 sec, then every 30 sec.
 The volume was set to zero when the droplet had completely evaporated by observing the images captured during the experiment.